About Myth-Science Ensemble

-Michael Henry is a composer, sound designer and performer who currently resides in the San Francisco bay area.
+Michael Henry is a composer, sound designer and performer.
 Michael holds an undergraduate degree in Horn performance from the UMKC Conservatory of Music, and a Masters in Music Composition from Northwestern University.
 He studied composition with Raymond Luedeke, Gerald Kemner, and Alan Stout.
 Among his recent works are many collaborative efforts with Dwight Frizzell to re-purpose military technology for peaceful artistic uses, including Sonic Force for A-10 Warthogs, Helicopters, Foley artists, and ensemble; and H for Thermonuclear Device and Remote Chamber Ensemble.
 He is currently employed at Cryptic Studios as audio manager and lead sound designer.

 Steve Donofrio is freelance producer, audio engineer, technical consultant and audio artist.
 For ten years he served as Technical Coordinator for Midwest Radio Theatre Workshop and its Executive Director for three more years.
 Steve is also a founding board member of the National Audio Theatre Festivals.
 Steve has played Tibetan singing bowls for the past 30 years As a member of The Dalai Lama Orchestra, Steve is also an avid collector of Tibetan singing bowls, using them as instruments of music as well as for meditative and tonal healing.
 Currently, Steve works at the Columbia Public Library as a technical support specialist and lives in rural Missouri with his wife, two dogs and a charm of 1000 hummingbirds.